MosheAbG/LLM_Experiments/README.md

 # LLM_Experiments
-A space where LLM experiments of all forms
+A space for LLM experiments of all forms

+The first experiment will involve cleaning up a financial article and then summarizing the key points.